ChryssaNab/Image-Colorization/README.md

 ---
 ### [**Visualization**](#) <a name="visualization"></a>

-The script *visualize.py* loads a checkpoint, initializes the corresponding model, plots the loss curves, and finally evaluates the model on the test set.
+The script *visualize.py* loads a checkpoint, initializes the corresponding model, and evaluates the model on the test set.

 To execute this script, first modify the following variables from the code itself:
 - *base_results_path:*  Indicates the directory for results (default="./results/U_net")